6 DIY Acne-Fighting Face Masks You Can Make At Home To Clear Your Skin And Reduce Blackheads

 How to make it

 Add all the ingredients to a bowl and mix well.
 Distribute a thin layer over clean skin and let it sit for 15 mins.
-Don’t forget to moisturize your skin after rinsing it off so you lock all the benefits in.
+After rinsing it off, seal in the nourishing effects by applying your favorite moisturizer.
+If this mask feels too harsh, dilute tea tree oil in 60 ml of witch hazel or carrier oil.

 Benefits

 Tea tree oil is the star ingredient in this mask.
-Its anti-fungal and anti-inflammatory benefits work wonders in soothing existing acne while also preventing new breakouts.
+It has anti-fungal and anti-inflammatory properties that work wonders in soothing existing acne while also reducing new breakouts.
 Raw honey, on the other hand, has exfoliating properties that help unclog pores, while Greek yogurt is rich in zinc, which is anti-inflammatory and supports the skin’s natural barrier with probiotics.
-Maintaining a healthy skin barrier is crucial in minimizing breakouts, and the Greek yogurt in this mask does just that.

 Cinnamon mask